Aleph-Alpha/std/docs/v1/minio.md

 - config: Configuration for the MinIO client
 - logger: Optional logger for recording operations and errors.
 If nil, a fallback logger will be used.

-Returns a configured and validated MinIO client or an error if initialization fails.
+Returns a configured and validated MinioClient or an error if initialization fails.

 Example: